gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 timeout, it will generate an ERROR chunk and an ABORT chunk.
 The ERROR handling follows what specified in {{ekeyhandshake}}.
-When Handshake has been successfully completed, the association state machine will enter ENCRYPTED state.
+When Handshake has been successfully completed, the association state machine will enter PROTECTED state.

-If key establishment is out-of-band, after starting T-valid timer the SCTP association will enter ENCRYPTED state.
+If key establishment is out-of-band, after starting T-valid timer the SCTP association will enter PROTECTED state.

-### ENCRYPTED {#encrypted-state}
+### PROTECTED {#protected-state}

-The association state machine can only reach ENCRYPTED state from PROTECT PENDING state (see {{protect-pending-state}}).
-When entering into ENCRYPTED state the T-valid timer is running and the protection engine has completed the key establishment handshake so that encrypted data can be sent to the peer.
+The association state machine can only reach PROTECTED state from PROTECTION PENDING state (see {{protection-pending-state}}).
+When entering into PROTECTED state the T-valid timer is running and the protection engine has completed the key establishment handshake so that protected data can be sent to the peer.

-From this time on, only ENCRYPT chunks can be sent to the remote peer and any other type of plain text SCTP chunks coming from the remote peer will be silently discarded.
+From this time on, only CRYPTO chunks can be sent to the remote peer and any other type of plain text SCTP chunks coming from the remote peer will be silently discarded.

-In ENCRYPTED state the association initiating SCTP Endpoint (Client) MUST validate the INIT sent PROTECTED parameter, thus the Client will send a PVALID chunk that will contain exactly the same list of Protection Engines as previously sent in PROTECTED option of INIT chunk and in the same order.
+In PROTECTED state the association initiating SCTP Endpoint (initiator) MUST validate the INIT sent PROTECTED parameter, thus the initiator will send a PVALID chunk that will contain exactly the same list of Protection Engines as previously sent in PROTECTED option of INIT chunk and in the same order.

-When the Server will receive PVALID , it will compare the list of protection engines with the list received in the INIT chunk, if they are identical it will reply to the Client with a PVALID chunk containing the Protection Engine previously sent as PROTECTED option in INIT-ACK chunk, it will clear the T-valid timer and will move into ESTABLISHED state.
+When the responder will receive PVALID , it will compare the list of protection engines with the list received in the INIT chunk, if they are identical it will reply to the initiator with a PVALID chunk containing the Protection Engine previously sent as PROTECTED option in INIT-ACK chunk, it will clear the T-valid timer and will move into ESTABLISHED state.